 Are you concerned about the environment or human rights?
 Do you want companies to be good corporate citizens?
 Then ESG investing might be a good fit for you.
+ESG stands for Environmental Social Governance and it refers to investments that screen their stocks and bonds with ESG issues in mind.
 86% of Millennials are interested in Sustainable Investing according to a recent poll by Morgan Stanley.
-It’s not just young people - 87% of women of all ages are interested in sustainable investing as well as 67% of men according to that same study.
+However, it’s not just young people; 87% of women of all ages are interested in sustainable investing as well as 67% of men according to that same study.
 Yet, while there may be a lot of interest in sustainable investing, investor’s knowledge about the subject is low which makes it hard for people to implement sustainable investments in their portfolios.

 Let’s talk ESG and returns

-Traditionally, investors have worried they had to sacrifice for their values.
+Traditionally, investors have worried they had to sacrifice returns for their values.
 People thought if they pursued ESG investing that meant taking on a lot of additional risk in their investments for subpar results.
-Frankly, if you pursued an investment strategy that was highly exclusionary or very thematic (i.e. you chose ETF’s that were all built around a “sustainable theme” such as water or wind energy) you could end up with a very concentrated portfolio that leaned heavily into one area (sometimes called a “sector”) of the stock market.
+Frankly, if you pursued an investment strategy that was highly exclusionary or very thematic (i.e. you chose ETF’s that were all built around a “sustainable theme” such as water or wind energy) you could end up with a very concentrated portfolio.
 This could translate into riskier portfolios.

 The idea that ESG investing means lower returns does not have to be the case.
 Several studies have found that investing with ESG factors in mind may provide similar, or even better, results compared to traditional investments.
 For example, according to an October 11, 2017 Financial Times article, “a study by Oxford university and Arabesque Asset Management in 2014 also found a “remarkable correlation” between responsible investment and performance.”
 MSCI, which provides a number of ESG indices for investors to follow, has compiled numerous recent studies that rebut the idea that ESG investing means accepting lower returns.